MUIZ-UDDIN/CRM--App/CALL_SYSTEM_SETUP.md

 ## Overview
 The call system has been completely overhauled to use Twilio Device SDK for browser-to-phone calls instead of API-based calls.
 This fixes all the issues with voicemail, call UI, and status updates.

+## 🏢 Multi-Tenant Isolation
+**IMPORTANT:** Each company gets their own TwiML App automatically!
+This ensures complete isolation:
+- Company A's calls use their own Twilio account and TwiML App
+- Company B's calls use their own Twilio account and TwiML App
+- No cross-company data leakage or call interference

 ## Issues Fixed

 ### 1. ❌ Calls Going to Voicemail